cloudpedagogy/cloudpedagogy-books/README.md

 # CloudPedagogy Books

-A growing collection of open, long-form CloudPedagogy texts exploring AI capability, generative AI, ethics, governance, and applied professional practice.
+A curated collection of open, long-form CloudPedagogy texts exploring AI capability, generative AI, ethics, governance, and applied professional practice.

+---

 ## Purpose

-This repository hosts **books**, not courses or frameworks.
+This repository hosts **books**, not courses, tools, or framework specifications.

-Each book provides deeper conceptual, ethical, or practice-oriented exploration that complements the CloudPedagogy ecosystem.
+Each book provides sustained conceptual, ethical, or practice-oriented exploration that complements the wider CloudPedagogy ecosystem, including the AI Capability Framework, courses, and applied resources.

 Books are added incrementally and versioned on release.

+---

 ## Sections

 - **Ethics** — AI ethics and generative AI ethics
-- **Generative AI** — understanding and working with GenAI
+- **Generative AI** — understanding and working with generative AI systems
-- **AI Capability Series** — practice-facing companions aligned to the AI Capability Framework
+- **AI Capability Series** — practice-facing companion books aligned with the AI Capability Framework
-- **Governance & Institutions** — decision-making and institutional use
+- **Governance & Institutions** — decision-making, policy, and institutional use of AI

+---

 ## Formats

-Books will typically be provided as:
+Books are typically provided in:

-- Markdown (`.md`) for online reading
+- **Markdown (`.md`)** — canonical, open text for online reading and reuse
-- PDF (`.pdf`) for offline and print use
+- **PDF (`.pdf`)** — formatted editions for offline reading and print

+Additional formats (e.g. Word) may be provided where appropriate to support educational adaptation.

+---

 ## Licence

-Unless stated otherwise, content in this repository is released under **CC BY-NC-SA 4.0**.
+Unless stated otherwise, content in this repository is released under the
+**Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International (CC BY-NC-SA 4.0)** licence.

+---

 ## Author

-Jonathan Wong (CloudPedagogy)
+**Jonathan Wong**
+CloudPedagogy